 In 2011 we held our first Community Animal Care Event.
 We hosted the Canadian Animal Assistance Team for eight days of animal health clinics.
 The team set up in local halls, bringing veterinary services into the heart of our community.
 All services were provided by donation, which was sometimes cash, or maybe bannock or a pair of orange knitted socks!
 No one was turned away.

 When we got ready to open our doors there was already a lineup of grateful guardians and their critters!
 On most days all surgery slots were filled within an hour.
 Students toured the clinics learning and many guardians stayed with their animals from preparation to recovery.
 Close to 200 animals were spayed and neutered, with many more vaccinated, dewormed and health-checked.

 The Canadian Animal Assistance Team returned in 2012, 2013, 2014, and 2016.
-In 2017 Vet-to-Pet Mobile conducted the surgeries with their mobile veterinary clinic.
+In 2017, 2019, and 2020 Vet-to-Pet Mobile conducted the surgeries with their mobile veterinary clinic.
 And in 2018 we held a Community Animal Wellness Day where the Burns Lake Veterinary Clinic donated its services.
 We focused on health checks, vaccinations and deworming with surgeries scheduled with the Clinic at a later date.